 This is by no means an exhaustive list of anti-inflammatory foods but can be a great place to start.

-Spices such as turmeric, ginger, garlic, and cumin are also a wonderful way of boosting flavour and anti-inflammatory antioxidants to any meal.
+Spices such as turmeric powder, ginger, garlic, and cumin are also a wonderful way of boosting flavour and anti-inflammatory antioxidants to any meal.

 My own personal anti-inflammatory post-run nutrition

 Although I like to share the meals and snacks which work for me to help balance and moderate inflammatory response after a long or hard run, just keep in mind that everybody is different and what suits me may not necessarily suit you.

 Straight after a run I drink a green berry smoothie (thank you NutriBullet for making this so quick and easy!)
 Basically I will throw in a handful of leafy greens like spinach, kale, or spring greens, a cupful of frozen berries, a tablespoon or two of protein powder (currently pea protein powder), my daily multi-vitamin and mineral powder, half a teaspoon of dried turmeric, and a bit of fresh ginger if I have it.
 After adding water and giving a quick blast it is ready to drink.
 Delicious!

 Once the essential business of stretching and showering is done poached eggs, avocado and pumpkin seeds on wholegrain toast is my absolute favourite meal.
 Eggs, as well as being a complete protein, are a great source of vitamin A and D, both shown to reduce inflammation, and the avocado is packed full of healthy fats.
 Replenishing depleted glycogen stores through complex carbohydrates is also important for recovery.

 Evening runs are a little more challenging as going to bed on a full stomach is not always practical or pleasant.
 On those days I opt for a simple mug of turmeric milk which provides protein, carbohydrates and the vital anti-inflammatory spices mentioned earlier.